Norristown Farm Park

-Norristown Farm Park is a 690 acre Pennsylvania state park in East Norriton and West Norriton Townships and the Borough of Norristown, Montgomery County, Pennsylvania, in the United States.
+Norristown Farm Park is a 690 acre Pennsylvania state park in East Norriton and West Norriton Townships and Norristown in Montgomery County, Pennsylvania, in the United States.
 Located just off of Interstate 276 on West Germantown Pike, it is operated in partnership with the Montgomery County Department of Parks.

 A working farm on the site of Norristown State Hospital, the park has multiple colonial-era farm buildings and homes on its grounds.

 Stony Creek flows through the park.
 Baseball, bicycling, cross-country skiing, hiking, fishing, and picnicking opportunities are available in the park, as are summer musical concerts.

 History

 Norristown Farm Park was originally part of a 7000 acre tract of land called "Williamstadt," which originally belonged to William Penn.
-The property was then transferred to Isaac Norris, the namesake of Norristown, by way of Penn's son, William Penn, Jr. Norris' heirs sold pieces of Williamstadt to the Commonwealth of Pennsylvania and Norristown State Hospital was opened in the 1870s as a mental hospital.
+The property was then transferred to Isaac Norris, the namesake of Norristown, by way of Penn's son, William Penn, Jr. Norris's heirs sold pieces of Williamstadt to the Commonwealth of Pennsylvania and Norristown State Hospital was opened in the 1870s as a mental hospital.
 The park is on state-owned land that surrounds the hospital.